manishh18/FlashCommerce-AWS-Analytics/README.md

 ## Problem Statement

-E-commerce sellers often struggle with obtaining quick insights into customer behavior and product performance.
-Traditional sales reports are delayed and static, hindering real-time decision-making regarding stock, pricing, and product strategies.
+E-commerce sellers often struggle with obtaining quick insights into customer behavior and product sales.
 It's hard for them to track which products are performing well in real time.
+Traditional sales reports are delayed and static, limiting sellers decision making ability in real-time (stocks, pricing etc).

 ## Project Goal

-The primary goal of this project is to create a real-time dashboard that enables sellers to analyze their sales and identify trending products using various AWS services.
+The primary goal of this project is to create a real-time dashboard that helps sellers analyze their sales and trending products using AWS.

 ## Objectives